 We call it a good start.

-Of course, I do realize there are some people—let's call them non-gardeners—who think one flat of mixed flowers is a huge plant purchase and all they need until the next spring.
+Of course, I do realize there are some people—let's call them non-gardeners—who think one flat of mixed flowers is a huge plant purchase, and all the plants they will need until the next spring.

 Never mind them.

 I do understand, of course, that there are times when we can't plant out all of our plants as soon as we get them home.
-The plants end up sitting around in their flats and black pots waiting for us to either have the time to plant them out or find the space to plant them in.
-Knowing that some non-gardeners might look at the quantity of flats and pots that may have accumulated on the back patio after a rousing, fun-filled day of garden center and greenhouse hopping and question why we need so many plants, I am offering...
+The plants end up sitting around in their flats and plastic pots waiting for us to either have the time to plant them out or find the space to plant them in.
+Knowing that some non-gardeners might look at the number of flats and pots that may have accumulated on the back patio after a rousing, fun-filled day of garden center and greenhouse hopping and question why we need so many plants, I am offering...

 Five Places To Hide Your Plant Purchases

 Do you have foundation plantings around your house?
-I know one gardener who puts some of her newly purchased plants behind her foundation plantings, mostly shrubs.
-This not only helps to protect the plants from the wind and sun while she decides where to plant them, it also makes them less noticeable to anyone who might happen by, like her husband.
-On occasion, she has even found plants she forgot she purchased.
+I know one gardener who puts her newly purchased plants behind her foundation plantings, mostly shrubs.
+This not only helps to protect the plants from the sun and wind while she decides where to plant them, it also makes them less noticeable to anyone who might happen by, like her husband.
+On occasion, she has even found plants behind her shrubs that she forgot she purchased.
 What joy!
 Finding them later recaptures that warm feeling she had when she first bought them.

 An alternative to putting the plants behind shrubs is to place them in empty spots in a perennial border.
 If you use this method of hiding plants, just be sure to keep them watered.
 They can dry out quickly in full sun.

 How about decoy containers?
 If you have any large empty containers not yet planted, you can put several pots of newly purchased plants in a large container to hold them until you are ready to place them out in the garden.
-If anyone happens to see them and makes a comment, you can just explain that you are getting to know them a bit better before planting them.
+If anyone happens to see them and makes a comment, you can just explain that you are getting to know the plants a bit better before planting them.
 All the best gardeners do that.
-Note that if you have really large plants still in their black nursery pots, as a last resort to make them look less like plants you bought and never planted out, you can spray paint the pots and call them "decorative plantings".
+Note that if you have really large plants still in their plastic nursery pots, you can spray paint the pots and call them "decorative plantings".
 No one needs to know they are really a testament to your procrastination.

 Did you know some neighbors have perfectly good open spots on their patios and beside their houses where you could temporarily put a few plants?
 The perfect situation is if you and your neighbor are both gardeners.
 You can keep each others' plants until you are ready to plant.
 Then if someone asks if you bought all those plants you can truthfully say you didn't.
 They belong to the neighbor.

-And a bonus sixth place to hide your plant purchases is to just bravely leave them out in the open in their flats and black pots and if anyone asks if you bought all of them, stand up straight and tall, wave your trowel at them and say, "Yes, I did" and leave it at that.
+And a bonus sixth place to hide your plant purchases is to just bravely leave them out in the open in all their glory in their flats and plastic pots.
+If anyone asks if you bought all of them, stand up straight and tall, wave your trowel at them and say, "Yes, I did" and leave it at that.

 Happy Gardening (and Plant Buying!)